TheFabione/AxeOS-Fleet-Manager/README.md

 - **BitAxe** (all AxeOS models)
 - **NerdQAxe / NerdQAxe++**

-> Note: NerdQAxe firmware has deprecated automatic fan control, so the extension exposes manual fan speed only for those devices.
+> Notes: NerdQAxe firmware has deprecated automatic fan control, so the extension exposes manual fan speed only for those devices.
+BitAxe firmware does not expose a 24-hour hashrate average, so its cards fall back to the 1-hour average.

 ---